 Petite Potatoes

 These small, bite-sized potatoes are a grade standard based upon size (“C-size” and smaller, often referred to as pearls or marble-size).
-They are the same skin and flesh color as their larger-sized cousins, as well as the shape, texture and sugar content.
-Their flavor profile is similar but with a more concentrated flavor to their larger-sized cousins.
+They have the same skin and flesh color as their larger cousins, as well as the same shape, texture, and sugar content.
+Their flavor profile is similar, but more concentrated than that of their larger cousins.

 Preferred uses: salads, roasting, frying

-Petites make an excellent substitute for pasta, adding nutritional value as well.
+Petites make an excellent substitute for pasta, adding nutritional value.
 Roast a combination of colors for an eye-catching side dish.
 Their concentrated flavors and quicker cooking time make them an excellent choice for potato salads.
-Simply toss Petites in olive oil, rosemary and salt, and pepper to create colorful, delicious and fun roasted potatoes.
-They save you prep time, because they can be prepared and served whole, without slicing or chopping.
+Simply toss Petites in olive oil, rosemary, salt, and pepper to create colorful, delicious, and fun roasted potatoes.
+They save you prep time because they can be prepared and served whole, without slicing or chopping.